Print this page (attorney exhibit format)

 What is chain of custody in digital evidence?

-Chain of custody is a record of who had custody of evidentiary materials, when transfers occurred, and how items were handled and documented.
+Chain of custody is a record of who had custody of evidentiary materials, when transfers occurred, and how items were handled and recorded.

 Does chain of custody prove authenticity?